blocklessnetwork/bls-runtime/README.md

 - `limited_memory`: The maximum size of memory that the app can use.
 In the example, the maximum is 20 pages, where each page is 64k.
 So, the app can only use 20 * 64k of physical memory.

-- `entry`: The entry function file of the app.
+- `entry`: The entry is the function name.
 Please refer to the app example for more information.

 - `permissions`: a list of resources that the app is allowed to access.
 If the app tries to access a resource that is not in this list, it will receive a "Permission Deny" error.
 If the app panics, the log will show the following message:

+- `modules`: is the app wasm files. the wasm files have 2 types defined by `type` node, `module` and `entry`. `module` is lib in the app, `entry` is the entry wasm, normally the entry wasm contain the entry function.
+    - `type`: he wasm files have 2 types defined by `type` node.
+    - `file`: the wasm file.
+    - `name`: name is used for define the linker name, the app can be use the name for the caller.
+    - `md5`: the checksum of the file.

 ```log
 panic: Permission deny